theNorstroem/precompiled-furo-web-components/README.md

 ### furo-fbp.js
 The core furo FBP packages and classes.
 Read more on [fbp.furo.pro](fbp.furo.pro)

-### icon.js
-(Material Design)

-This package supplies the icons used in the other components of furo.

-If you want to create a iconset by your own, look at the examples in the repo.

 #### Elements

 - [furo-icon](https://components.furo.pro/?t=FuroIcon) displays an icon

-### input.js

-Input components for furo.
-With this components you can design your form or any other data input for your app.

-If you look for input components with data binding, look at the @furo/data-input components.
-This are the components used there.

 #### Elements